 Fees and Funding

-From 2017/18 students on this course who meet the Scottish residence eligibility can apply through the Scottish Awards Agency for Scotland (SAAS) for a tuition fee loan (part-time students must complete the course in within two years.
-Further information is available here.
+Students who meet the Scottish residence eligibility can apply through the Scottish Awards Agency for Scotland (SAAS) for a tuition fee loan (part-time students must complete the course in within two years.

-All of the course modules are also available as standalone courses for Continuing Professional Development.
+All of the course modules are available as standalone modules for Continuing Professional Development.
 Please contact us for more information.
 Experts from across the UHI help equip you with a qualification tailored for working in mountain areas.

 Three core modules for the Pg Cert/Pg Dip/MSc: